aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

 ### IP Preferences in Mesh/Virtual Node

 With the introduction of IPv6 support in App Mesh a new IP preference field has been added to meshes and virtual nodes.
 IP preferences will impact how Envoy configuration gets generated.
-The four possible values for IP preferences in Mesh/Virtual nodes are the following.
+The four possible values for the IP preference field that can set both on meshes and virtual nodes which are the following.

   * `IPv4_ONLY`: only use IPv4
   * `IPv4_PREFERRED`:  prefer IPv4 and fall back to IPv6
   * `IPv6_ONLY`: only use IPv6
   * `IPv6_PREFERRED`: prefer IPv6 and fall back to IPv4

-This field is not a required setting for mesh/virtual nodes.
-Users could have `No Preference` by not specifying the field.
-The behaviors would be further illustrated below.
+This field is not a required to be present for both meshes and virtual nodes.
+Users can have `No Preference` by not specifying the field.
+The behavior of the different IP preferences and `No Preference` will be further outlined later in this overview.

 - **Meshes:** Adding an IP preference to a mesh impacts how Envoy configuration will be generated for all virtual nodes and virtual gateways within the mesh.
 A sample mesh spec that includes an IP preference can be seen below.